linnarsson-lab/loompy/doc/installation/index.rst

 ===============

 Go to http://loom.linnarssonlab.org and download one of the datasets.
 We will use ``cortex.loom`` below.

-**Note:** The Loom web site is currently broken in Safari.
-Use Chrome instead for now.

 Run the following in a Jupyter notebook: